-Exploring the food trends for 2020 and beyond will make it easier to know how to make adjustments.
+Exploring the food trends will make it easier to know how to make adjustments.
 Embracing technology and even the latest ingredients can make a significant impact on your growth and your ability to move forward year after year.
 Especially during the Corona shut-downs it is important to understand how the food-business can continue and how a restaurant can deliver food and what customers and even governments are expecting.

 Technology is Taking Over